raphlinus/raphlinus.github.io/_posts/2022-02-01-piet-gpu-clipping.md

 ![Diagram showing parent relationships in a tree](/assets/stack_monoid_parent_tree.svg)

 Basically, we use the result of parentheses matching for two things.
-First, each EndClip is able to access the same path and bounding box data as the corresponding BeginClip.
+First, each `EndClip` is able to access the same path and bounding box data as the corresponding `BeginClip`.
 In particular, that lets us do the per-tile optimization in coarse rasterization efficiently, as that shader doesn't need to maintain significant state.
-Second,
+Second, it computes the intersection of all clip bounding boxes on the path to the root.
+Rectangle intersection is, thankfully, a monoid, so it is possible

 ### Stream compaction